microsoft/AirSim/docs/unreal_blocks.md

 ### Changing Code and Rebuilding
 For Linux, make code changes in AirLib or Unreal/Plugins folder and then run `./build.sh` to rebuild.
 This step also copies the build output to Blocks sample project.
 You can then follow above steps again to re-run.

+## Chosing Your Vehicle: Car or Multirotor
+By default AirSim spawns multirotor.
+You can easily change this to car and use all of AirSim goodies.
+Please see [using car](using_car.md) guide.

 ## FAQ
 #### I see warnings about like "_BuitData" file is missing.
 These are intermediate files and you can safely ignore it.